 How to make this Low Sugar Blackberry Jam Recipe

-- This bowl contains the seeds and bigger chunk of pulp.
+- This bowl contains the seeds and bigger chunks of pulp.

 - This bowl contains the juice needed to make the Blackberry Jam

-Check the lids after the 24 hours.
-Any lids that snap in the middle have not sealed properly and should be refrigerated.
+Check the lids for seal after the 24 hours.
+Any lids that snap in the middle have not sealed properly and should be stored in the fridge and used up first.
 The sealed jars are best stored in a cool, dark place, like a basement.

-Biting into this Low Sugar Blackberry Jam in the midle of February cheers me up and makes me think that indeed, one day soon, I will be picking more blackberries!
+Biting into this Low Sugar Blackberry Jam in the middle of February cheers me up and makes me think that indeed, one day soon, I will be picking more blackberries!

 I hope you enjoyed the post today for this Low Sugar Blackberry Jam Recipe!
 Thanks for stopping by!
 Don’t forget to sign up for my mailing list so that you don’t miss any new recipes!